 | Quantity | Small batches have higher unit costs because setup time is spread across fewer parts | Increase batch size when design is stable |

-| Machine type | 3-axis machining is cheaper than 4-axis, 5-axis, Swiss turning, or mill-turn machining | Match machine type to part complexity |
+| Machine type | 3-axis machining is often lower-cost for simple parts, while 4-axis, 5-axis, Swiss turning, or mill-turn machining may cost more due to setup, programming, and machine time. | Match machine type to part complexity |

 | Surface finish | Anodizing, plating, polishing, sandblasting, and marking add extra processing cost | Define only the finishes needed for function or appearance |